eddytowers/eddytowers/README.md

 In my spare time I like watching classic movies in 4K and catching up on classic anime.
 I also like listening to audiobooks.

 Latest read: Heavier than Heaven: A Biography of Kurt Cobain

+I'm based out of Orange County, California.

+You can contact me at edgar@edgartorresdesign.com

 <!--
 **eddytowers/eddytowers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.